Rabies is a deadly viral disease that affects the nervous system of mammals, including dogs, cats, and humans.

 Rabies can present in two main forms:

 Other symptoms may include fever, seizures, and difficulty swallowing.
 Any animal showing these signs, especially after a potential exposure, should be evaluated by a veterinarian immediately.
-Any person who has come into direct contact with a rabid animal should also seek immediate medical attention.
+Any person who has come into direct contact with a suspected rabid animal should also seek immediate medical attention.
+The disease is nearly 100% fatal.

 Prevention Strategies Beyond Vaccination